ayushjaink8/covid19/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run deploy`

+This command is used to deploy the application online like on gh-pages.
+Refer this doc for more details:  https://create-react-app.dev/docs/deployment/

 ### `npm run build`